This post is part of the series Phi Phi Islands

 Maya Bay was meant to be closed from June 2018 to October 2018.
 But the four-month rejuvenation program was not enough for the complete recovery of the nature in Hat Noppharat Thara-Mu Ko Phi Phi National Park.
-Thailand’s most-visited tourist destination is still to be closed indefinitely.
+Thailand’s most-visited tourist destination is to remain closed until 2021.
 The marine ecosystem requires more time in order to recover from the damage caused by millions of tourists, the pollution from litter, boats and sun cream.

 Unfortunately, more than 80% of the coral around Maya Bay has been destroyed, as well the plants which cover it.
 It is impossible for recovery to occur in the allotted time of 4 months.
 May bay remain closed until its natural resources return to normal.
 Corals only grow about half a centimetre a year, so it could take several years for the coral reef to be fully restored.

 Can a tourist ban save the tropical paradise from destruction?